 Prerequisite: CS-UY 1114 and only first-year Computer Science students are permitted to enroll in this introductory level course

 - This intermediate-level programming course teaches object-oriented programming in C++.
 Topics: Pointers, dynamic memory allocation and recursion.
 Classes and objects including constructors, destructors, methods (member functions) and data members.
 Access and the interface to relationships of classes including composition, association and inheritance.
 Polymorphism through function overloading operators.
 Inheritance and templates.
-The standard template library is used to introduce elementary data structures and their use.
-Grade of C- or better required of computer science and computer engineering majors.
+Use of the standard template library containers and algorithms.

 - Computer Architecture and Organization CS-UY 2214